 An 8-foot parapet wall is planned for part of the roof deck — but it does not cover the fuselage, which is on the extreme North end of the roof and only ringed with a 42” glass railing.
 This makes the Gulfstream visible from the canal, neighboring properties, and common areas.
 The developer never presented formal 3D renderings to the HOA, and thus by extension, to the community before beginning construction.
 Neighbors only learned of the fuselage plans through leaked documents and word of mouth.

-Dozens of residents have signed on in opposition to the project.
+Over 150 residents have signed on in opposition to the project.
 This site exists to provide factual information and help the community take informed action.

 Each concern below is grounded in the community’s governing documents, California law, or both.